-Without a model, it looks like our friends from The Cut Above are out of the competition until Shelly shows us she’s still got some tricks up her sleeve.
-In her spare time, Shelly cuts a kindly old blind woman’s hair.
-Shelly brings the woman in to be her model at the last second.
+Without a model, it looks like our friends from The Cut Above are out of the competition until Shelley shows us she’s still got some tricks up her sleeve.
+In her spare time, Shelley cuts a kindly old blind woman’s hair.
+Shelley brings the woman in to be her model at the last second.
 She goes on to take first prize with “one of them eighteenth century baroque jobs.”

 Winning round three brings The Cut Above team to just a few points from Raymond and gives them a shot at taking home the gold.
 But alas, Sandra quit the team and Phil has said repeatedly that he won’t participate.

-Phil realizes it’s not him or Sandra that Shelly needs.
+Phil realizes it’s not him or Sandra that Shelley needs.
 She needs all of them, together.
 He’s willing to give it a shot.

 Aaaaaaaand we’re back, babeee!

 In the meantime, Raymond has been hit with a huge disadvantage.
 His model, his daughter Christina (Cook) cut off all her hair in protest to his cheating ways.
 She hacks the shit out of her head with a pair of scissors and yet somehow still manages to pull it off.

 This forces Raymond to pick a different model last second and change his entire plan.
 He’s on the ropes!
 As everyone reaches for their combs and their scissors and their hair dryers, Phil reaches for these: